tztztztz/php-no-slam-cache/README.md

 # The Solution to Slamming and basic No Slam Cache usage

-No Slam Cache Package offers solution to Cache Slamming Problem, providing process synchronization using PECL Sync package and SyncReaderWriter Class: http://php.net/manual/en/class.syncreaderwriter.php.
+No Slam Cache Package offers solution to Cache Slamming Problem, providing process synchronization using PECL Sync package and SyncReaderWriter Class: http://php.net/manual/en/class.syncreaderwriter.php, or by PostgreSQL row-level locking.

+By default it uses PECL Sync.

 It is many readers, one writer at once synchronization model.